Harvest-Dev/ng-walkthrough/README.md

 -   `focusAction`: add an action `click` on the highlight zone.
 -   `typeSelector`: type of selection.
 Two modes possible: `element` (one unique HMLT element), `zone` (a zone with contains the first and last element).
 By defaut : `element`.
 -   `radius`: apply a “borderRadius” on highlight zone.
 If `number` the value as change in percent.
 If `auto` use the focused element borderRadius.
 If it's a simple `string`, use it without changes.
 By defaut, no radius.
--   `marginZone` : add a maring of focus zone in px. . e.g. `12 15 12 13` for CSS `12px 15px 12px 13px`, `12 15` for `12px 15px 12px 15px`, `12` for `12px 12px 12px 12px`.
+-   `marginZone`: add a maring of focus zone in px. (e.g. `12 15 12 13` for CSS `12px 15px 12px 13px`, `12 15` for `12px 15px 12px 15px`, `12` for `12px 12px 12px 12px`.)
--   `scrollOnTarget` : if the walkthrough detects that `focusElementSelector` is outside of the current view, scrolls automatically.
+-   `scrollOnTarget`: if the walkthrough detects that `focusElementSelector` is outside of the current view, scrolls automatically.
 By default : `true`
--   `visibilityCallback` : callback to check if `focusElementSelector` is hidden, only if the walkthrough needs specific verification.
+-   `visibilityCallback`: callback to check if `focusElementSelector` is hidden, only if the walkthrough needs specific verification.
 By default : `optional`
+-   `notScrollOnResize`: do not scroll when resizing (e.g. may be required with dynamic menu on mobile)

 **Content**: